goakshit/goakshit.github.io/content/post/8-k8s-core-concepts-primer-p4.md

 ## Security Context in Kubernetes

-Whenever it comes to security, always follow the `The principe of least privilege` (PlP) principle which states that **a subject should be given only those privileges needed for it to complete its task.**
+Whenever it comes to security, always follow the `The principle of least privilege` (PlP) principle which states that **a subject should be given only those privileges needed for it to complete its task.**

 Applying the same principle to kubernetes objects, we should grant a user the privileges needed to perform a task.
 Thats all, nothing more or nothing less.
 Giving root permissions to containers is not recommended.